 2. Choose the right type of training video

-There are several styles of videos which can be selected to optimize learning effectiveness for the trainees and fit the trainer’s resources.
+Several video styles can be selected to optimize the trainees’ learning effectiveness and fit the trainer’s resources.

 - Animated videos: Explain difficult content with animations for improved comprehension.